VikParuchuri/texify/README.md

 # Texify

-Texify converts equations and surrounding text into markdown and LaTeX that can be rendered by MathJax ($$ and $ are delimiters).
-It will work with images or pdfs, and can run on CPU, GPU, or MPS.
+Texify is an OCR model that converts images or pdfs containing math into markdown and LaTeX that can be rendered by MathJax ($$ and $ are delimiters).
+It can run on CPU, GPU, or MPS.

 https://github.com/VikParuchuri/texify/assets/913340/882022a6-020d-4796-af02-67cb77bc084c

+Texify can work with block equations, or equations mixed with text (inline).
+It will convert both the equations and the text.

 The closest open source comparisons to texify are [pix2tex](https://github.com/lukas-blecher/LaTeX-OCR) and [nougat](https://github.com/facebookresearch/nougat), although they're designed for different purposes:

-- Pix2tex is designed for block LaTeX equations, and hallucinates more on text.
-Texify can work with inline equations and text.
+- Pix2tex is designed only for block LaTeX equations, and hallucinates more on text.
-- Nougat is designed to OCR entire pages, and hallucinates more on small images.
-Texify is optimized for equations and small page regions.
+- Nougat is designed to OCR entire pages, and hallucinates more on small images only containing math.

 Pix2tex is trained on im2latex, and nougat is trained on arxiv.
-Texify is trained on a broader set of web data, and works on a range of images.
+Texify is trained on a more diverse set of web data, and works on a range of images.

 See more details in the [benchmarks](#benchmarks) section.